 4. Key Largo, for scuba diving and beaches

 Key Largo is a beautiful island in the Florida Keys.
 Spanning 33 miles in length.
-It has an abundance of popular beaches and many people go there to dive in the coral reef that’s a few miles offshore.
-There are also a range of water sports to get involved in like snorkelling, boating, kayaking, fishing, and swimming.
+It has an abundance of popular beaches, and many people go there to dive in the coral reef that’s a few miles offshore.
+There are also a range of water sports to get involved in like snorkeling, boating, kayaking, fishing, and swimming.

 One of the highlight attractions on Key Largo is the John Pennekamp Coral Reef State Park, which was the first underwater park in the United States.
 Visitors can expect to see some 250 species of tropical fish and over 80 varieties of coral.